magentabusiness/magentabusiness.github.io/docs/user-guide/rule-engine-2-0/tutorials/transform-incoming-telemetry.md

 ## Use case

-Let's assume your device is using custom sensor to collect and push temperature readings to ThingsBoard.
+Let's assume your device is using custom sensor to collect and push temperature readings to IoT Hub.
 This sensor collects temperature readings in °F and you would like to convert them to °C before storage into the database and visualization.

-In this tutorial we will configure ThingsBoard Rule Engine to modify temperature readings according to a formula:
+In this tutorial we will configure IoT Hub Rule Engine to modify temperature readings according to a formula:

 ```code
 [°C] = ([°F] - 32) × 5/9.